 - Ginger – 1 inch piece

 - Peel garlic & shallots and keep aside.

-- Soak tamarind in hot water for 5 min. & extract tamarind juice using 500 ml water.
+- Soak tamarind in hot water for few min. & extract tamarind juice using 500 ml water.

-- Heat a pan with one tsp oil in medium flame, add peppercorns and remove from pan when they stopped spluttering.
+- Heat a pan with one tsp oil in medium flame.

-- In the same pan roast red chillies, coriander seeds, cumin seeds & rice grains and remove them from pan when they start changing the color.
+- In the same pan roast red chillies, coriander seeds, cumin seeds & rice grains.

-- Add 1 tsp oil in the same pan, fry ginger, garlic & sauté till they become soft.
+- Add 1 tsp oil in the same pan, add ginger & garlic and sauté till they become soft.

-- Add curry leaves, sauté for 10 sec and remove them from pan.
+- Add curry leaves, sauté for 10 sec and remove from pan.

 - Add curry leaves and sauté for 10 sec.

-- Pour tamarind juice and bring them to a boil in high flame.
+- Pour tamarind juice and bring to a boil in high flame.

-- Close pan with a lid and simmer for 10 min or until garlic & shallots become soft.
+- Close pan with a lid and simmer until garlic & shallots become soft.

 - Add salt & bring to a final boil.

-- I always like to add powdered jaggery to any pungently spiced curry as it elevates its taste; you can also try adding 1/2 tsp jaggery (along with salt) in this puli kuzhambu.
+- I always like to add powdered jaggery to any pungently spiced curry as it elevates its taste; you may also try adding 1/2 tsp jaggery (along with salt) in this puli kuzhambu.

-- A teaspoon of rice grains is added in curry masala as a thickening agent.
+- A teaspoon of rice is roasted for making curry masala for the beautiful aroma and also as a thickening agent.